A topic from the subject of Contributions of Famous Chemists in Chemistry.

 There are two main types of Boyle's Law experiments:

 The data from a Boyle's Law experiment can be plotted on a graph with pressure on the x-axis and volume on the y-axis.
 The resulting graph will be a hyperbola.
-The slope of the graph will be equal to -1, which is the proportionality constant in Boyle's Law.
+The product of pressure and volume will be approximately constant.

 Boyle's Law has many applications, including: